Biology AS & A Level

 This course is ideal for anyone who is fascinated by living things and how they work.
 Topics covered include cells, molecules, biodiversity, biotechnology and the environment.

 This course allows you to develop practical skills and the conceptual knowledge of essential biological topics.
-The course relates each topic to meaningful and interesting contexts.
-It will also allow you to develop crucial transferable skills such as competence in mathematical techniques and problem solving.
+The course relates each topic to meaningful and interesting contexts, and you will develop crucial transferable skills such as competence in mathematical techniques and problem solving.

-A minimum of 4 subjects at grade 5 or above at GCSE plus English Language at grade 4 or above.
-You must have a grade 4 in Maths, 5 Biology (if taken) otherwise 5 in Additional or 55 in Double Science.
+A minimum of 4 subjects at grade 5 or above at GCSE plus English Language at grade 5 or above.
+You must have a grade 5 in Maths, 5 in Biology (if taken) otherwise 5 in Additional or 55 in Double Science.

 What will I study?

 - Cells, Chemicals for Life, Transport and Gas Exchange

 Practical endorsement activities are taught throughout the duration of the course.